Newport, Pennsylvania

 Newport is a borough in Perry County, Pennsylvania, United States.
 The population was 1,487 at the 2020 census.
 It is part of the Harrisburg–Carlisle Metropolitan Statistical Area.

 History

-Newport was originally known as Ryder's Ferry, as it was the site of an early ferry on the Juniata River.
-It was later renamed Newport after the canal came through.
+Newport was originally known as Reider's Ferry—later Reidersville—as it was the site of an early ferry on the Juniata River operated by Paul Jr., Daniel, and John Reider until 1851.
+The trio had also originally laid down 54 plots and several streets.
+When the Juniata Division of the Pennsylvania Canal was finished in 1929, the town was officially renamed Newport.

-Newport was the eastern end of the Newport and Shermans Valley Railroad.
-There was a freight yard where railcars and cargo could be transferred to standard gauge for the Pennsylvania Railroad.
+In 1849 the Pennsylvania Railroad had laid tracks through Third Street downtown.
+The PRR purchased the struggling canal in 1857, but kept the waterways open until 1889 when the Johnstown Flood demolished it.
+By 1905, the PRR began construction of a new trackline along the former towpath which remains today.
+There was a small freight yard where railcars and cargo could be transferred to standard gauge, and in 1890 Newport was the eastern end of the Newport and Shermans Valley Railroad.

 Newport once had a large tannery that operated from the second half of the 19th century until the early part of the 20th.
 The town playground and youth baseball fields now occupy the site.

 The Bridge in Newport Borough and Newport Historic District are listed on the National Register of Historic Places.

 Geography

 Newport is located at 40°28′42″N 77°8′2″W (40.478260, -77.133997).

 According to the United States Census Bureau, the borough has a total area of 0.3 sqmi, 90% of it land.